ohseesoftware/laravel-markdown-content/README.md

 ## Overview

 Laravel Markdown Content is an opinionated package that aims to make adding markdown generated pages to your site a breeze.
-It follows the same idea as, and was heavily inspired by [Laravel Pages](https://github.com/archtechx/laravel-pages).
+It follows the same idea and was heavily inspired by [Laravel Pages](https://github.com/archtechx/laravel-pages).

 Out of the box, Laravel Markdown Content supports the following use cases: